ansible/ansible-builder/docs/definition.rst

 image verification
 """"""""""""""""""
 You can verify signed container images if you are using the ``podman`` container runtime.
-Set the :ref:`container-policy` CLI option to control how this data is used in relation to a Podman `policy.json <https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md>`_ file for container image signature validation.
+Set the :ref:`container-policy` CLI option to control how this data is used with a Podman `policy.json <https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md>`_ file for container image signature validation.